scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 * `override` relationships exist only for getter symbols.
   Corresponding local, field and parameter symbols never override or get overridden.
-* If the type of the value is unspecified, it is inferred from the right-hand side of the value according to the rules described in SLS [\[39\]][39].
+* If the type of the value is not provided in source code, it is inferred from the right-hand side of the value according to the rules described in SLS [\[39\]][39].
 Corresponding signature is computed from the inferred type as explained in [Type](#scala-type).
 * Depending on their meta annotations, value annotations may end up as